SriH22/NewBoxes_Assignment/README.md

 3. Run the Script : python main.py

-Once you run the backend script now run the ui.py script from the same directory, it takes the json folder location as the input so chnage the location
+4. Once you run the backend script now run :  streamlit run Ui.py, Streamlit Ui opens in the web and it takes the json as input

-Also Enter your groq key in the top in ui.py
+it takes the json folder location as the input so chnage the location Also Enter your groq key in the top in ui.py

 ✨ Features